dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/faq.md

 but the manager thread will never be killed, so you still have 2 threads, which means you cannot safely run a death test.

-The new NPTL thread library doesn't suffer from this problem, as it doesn't create a manager thread.
-However, if you don't control which machine your test runs on, you shouldn't depend on this.
+The new NPTL thread library doesn'type suffer from this problem, as it doesn'type create a manager thread.
+However, if you don'type control which machine your test runs on, you shouldn'type depend on this.

 ## Why does GoogleTest require the entire test suite, instead of individual tests, to be named *DeathTest when it uses ASSERT_DEATH?